 Co-morbidities are any medical findings, whether or not they pertain to the study indication, that was present before start of therapy with Radium-223, independent whether or not they are still present.
-They have to be documented in the Medical History/ Concomitant Diseases section.
-The patient's medical history from the last 10 years will be collected.
+They are to be documented in the Medical History/ Concomitant Diseases section of the CRF.
+The patient's medical history from the last 10 years prior to the start of the study (defined as Baseline visit) will be collected.

-For any co-morbidity, the diagnosis, the start and the stop date/ongoing have to be documented.
+For any co-morbidity, the diagnosis, the start and the stop date/ongoing have to be documented in the CRF.